One of the largest freshwater fish

 It is the largest known freshwater fish and can weigh hundreds of pounds.
 However, they are also caring parents, as the male arapaima cares for his young in his mouth after they hatch from eggs.

 5 Incredible Arapaima (Pirarucu) Facts!

-- Famous food: These fish were featured on the famous cooking show Iron Chef America as a secret ingredient.
+- Famous food: Arapaima fish was featured on the famous cooking show Iron Chef America as a secret ingredient.

-- Air-breathers: They have oxygen bladders and breathe air for most of their lives – only young arapaima have gills.
+- Air-breathers: Arapaima fish have oxygen bladders and breathe air for most of their lives – only young arapaima fish have gills.

 - Gigantic fish: They are the largest freshwater fish in the world.

-- Bony tongues: They are known as bonytongue fish, and their tongues used to crush prey against the roofs of their mouths.
+- Bony tongues: They are known as bony tongue fish, and their tongues are used to crush prey against the roofs of their mouths.